lucascomamala/the-portal-capstone/README.md

 # The Portal Capstone
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Responsive website implemented with HTML, CSS and JavaScript.
+Responsive website for a film festival implemented with HTML, CSS and JavaScript.
 First capstone project for Microverse.

 [View it here!]
 (TBA)